Consultant For Choirs & Nonprofit Arts Management

 Music Studio Managment

-Sing Omaha Choirs and Sing Omaha Studios employ more than 35 educators in various capacities, and through 12 years of work, the organization has developed successful strategies in the areas of curriculum development, student and faculty recruitment, day-to-day management, and innovation.
+Sing Omaha Choirs and Sing Omaha Studios employ more than 35 educators in various capacities, and since its founding in 2007, the organization has developed successful strategies in the areas of curriculum development, student and faculty recruitment, operational management, and innovation.
 Many music studios face similar challenges, and it is my goal to help eliminate whatever road blocks might be in front of you through strategic discussion and planning.

 It’s impossible to say that I’ve seen it all, but I have a mind for finding solutions that fit within an overarching philosophy.
 With your passion and experience as a partner, I am confident that I can bring value to your situation.